 Conservation of Structural Integrity

-Conservation of structural integrity refers to maintaining or restoring the structure of body preventing physical breakdown and promoting healing.
+Conservation of structural integrity refers to maintaining or restoring the body’s structure, preventing physical breakdown, and promoting healing.

 Examples: Assist patient in ROM exercise; Preservation of patient’s personal hygiene